Amumax/cat_swiper/README.md

 - Implemented card swiping with flutter_card_swiper
 - Hero animations for smooth transitions
 - Proper error handling and loading states
+- StatefulWidget for managing state
+- StatelessWidget for reusable components (like/dislike buttons)
+- Proper use of Row and Column widgets for layout

 ## Getting Started